 8. Add shipping

 Now you have products and a payment method, you need to configure a shipping method.
 Select Shipping from the left menu in the admin panel.
 Shipping requires a little planning as you have to set shipping zones for geographical limits, price or weight-based shipping rates, manual shopping rates, shipping methods and more.
 This page on the Shopify website goes into a lot more detail on setting up shipping.

 9. Become multi-channel With Shopify POS

-While Shopify is predominantly an online store, that isn’t all it is.
-You can sell on Facebook, use Shopify POS to sell in retail stores, at markets, in popup stores or anywhere your target market is likely to hang out.
+While a Shopify store is predominantly an online store, that isn’t all it is.
+You can sell products on Facebook, use Shopify POS to sell in retail stores, at markets, in popup stores or anywhere your target market is likely to hang out.
 The POS app installs onto your smartphone and accepts payments.
 The card reader accepts card payments almost anywhere and if you have a brick and mortar store, the hardware POS might be all the till you need.

 PROs and CONs

 Setting up an online Shopify store has real strengths and a few weaknesses.
 Not all of these will affect how you set up your store though.